zackforbing/ruby-submissions/1603/module_4_assignments/ideabox2.0/brian-sayler.md

 ### Link to a specific block of your code on Github that you are proud of
 * Why were you proud of this piece of code?

 [Link to Index Method](https://github.com/saylerb/idea-box/blob/master/app/assets/javascripts/crud.js.es6#L10)

+-I liked how succinct I made for retrieving all the ideas.
+Arrow functions make it look nice!

 ### Link to a specific block of your code on Github that you feel not great about
 * Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?

 [Link to Append Method](https://github.com/saylerb/idea-box/blob/master/app/assets/javascripts/helpers.js.es6#L1)

+-I couldn't a good way elegantly inject html into the DOM. :(

+### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.

 ```bash
 .......

 Finished in 1.89 seconds (files took 2.33 seconds to load)
 7 examples, 0 failures
 ```

-### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.

 ### Provide a link to an example, if you have one, of a test that covers an 'edge case' or 'unhappy path'